Lemons-Aid Learning vs Outschool

 In addition to live classes, Lemons-Aid is offering parent coaching for moms who are teaching their children with dyslexia to read.
 A part of their mission is to support families, so this includes adult coaching products and adult classes, webinars, and book clubs.

 Lemons-Aid Learning is also putting forth innovative learning experiences.
 For example, the World Language department is planning international mission trips for homeschool kids.
+The history department is working on domestic and international trips to visit historical places.
 They also offer asynchronous book clubs and have physical products to help young readers build their own library.

 Outschool offers thousands of classes in every area of study you can imagine, so long as they are secular.
 Their class content policy and team are incredibly stringent about keeping classes secular and unbiased, going so far as to ban curriculum and content they find offensive for any reason, whether or not they comply with class content policies.